What is Cable Tray?

 Generally, Ladder type cable tray is used in applications with intermediate to long support spans 12 to hundreds of feet for heavy cables.
 However, It is the predominate cable tray type due to its many desirable features:

 A ladder type cable tray without covers allows the maximum free flow of air across the cables.
 This permits the heat produced in the cables’ conductors to dissipate effectively.
 Due to these conditions, the insulation of conductor, of a properly designed cable tray wiring system, will not exceed its maximum operating temperature.
 The life span of cables will be increased due to excessive operating temperatures.

 Cables could be layoff or enter into the ladder cable trays through the top or the bottom of the cable tray.
 Furthermore, It is moisture free because it can’t accumulate in ladder cable trays.

 The most common rung spacing for ladder cable tray is around 9 inches.
-This spacing could be used to support all sizes of cables.
+The spacing in a perforated cable tray supports all sizes of cables.